vrcAlbert/documentation-api/source/php/configuration/application/metadata.rst

 An enhancer is defined with:

 :title:             Title of the enhancer displayed when opening the ‘Application’ menu from the wysiwyg.
 :desc:              Optional.
 Description of the enhancer.
 :iconUrl:           Optional.
 URL to a 16*16 icon, displayed when opening the ‘Application’ menu from the wysiwyg, default will use the 16*16 icon of the app ;
 :enhancer:          URL of the front-office controller used to render the enhancer.
 :urlEnhancer:       Same that ``enhancer``.Only one of the two keys can is used, depending if you want an URL enhancer or
                     just a plain regular enhancer.
 :previewUrl:        Optional.
 URL of the controller used to render the preview in the wysiwyg.
 :dialog:            Optional.
 If you want a configuration popup, URL of the controller used to display and save the enhancer configuration.
 See :js:func:`$container.nosDialog` for the list of parameters.
+:check_container:   | Optional.
+A `callback function <http://php.net/manual/en/language.types.callable.php>`__ to check
+                      if the enhancer is available for a specific container.
+                    | If the function returns false, the enhancer won't be available.
+                    | The function takes two parameters: the enhancer's configuration and the :php:class:`container instance <Nos\\Orm\\Model>`.

 .. code-block:: php